bokesyo/bokesyo.github.io/_pages/about.md

 Upon graduation, I intend to pursue master degree, and then do some research in industry.
 I believe that more and more scientific groundbreaking discoveries require collaborative research of a large group of collaborators.

-# About my work
+**About my work**

-## SIAT
+**ICBI**

-At SIAT, currently, I'm immersed in the realm of brain slice semantic stitching.
+At ICBI@SIAT, currently, I'm immersed in the realm of brain slice semantic stitching.
 Based on VISOR fast imaging technology developed by ICBI, we can rapidly obtain images of whole mouse / macaque / human brains.

 - I pretrained a ViT encoder & decoder (through Masked Autoencoder) to derive semantic representations from brain slices & extrapolate brain slices to construct common areas so as to assist interslice stitching.